pitosalas/tb3-ros/server/README.md

 - `build/docker-compose.yaml`
 - `build/overview.md`

-`build/overview.md` contains all the credentials of every desktop and traefik interface.
+`build/overview.md` contains all the credentials of every cloud desktop and traefik interface.

 ## Network

-The server uses Tailscale to form a private network connecting desktops and robots.
+The server uses Tailscale to form a private network connecting cloud desktops and robots.

-When the server is started with `up`, it creates a relay that connects all desktops to the Tailscale network, allowing them to connect to any robots on the network.
+When the server is started with `up`, it creates a relay that connects all cloud desktops to the Tailscale network, allowing them to connect to any robots on the network.

 ```